 The tasting menus (£90 – £140) showcase the finest Scottish ingredients and take you on a seasonal journey that celebrates all the best elements from both land and sea.

 My favourite dishes include roasted Orkney scallop with herbs, vermouth and white wine (pictured), the North Sea hake served with shellfish and gnocchi, or perhaps highland wagyu.
 It is hard to choose as all dishes are a real treat and a great way to spend an evening after a day seeing the sights of Edinburgh.

 Service is perfect from start to finish, both friendly and knowledgeable but relaxed.
 The decor is welcoming with a mix of natural materials and colours with a hint of tartan.
 The wine list is expansive with a strong emphasis on France, but also interesting lesser-known areas contributing effectively.

 This is an outstanding restaurant in all aspects.
 We actually chose ‘The Kitchin’ as the venue in which to celebrate our wedding back in 2012 and have returned many times since, Each and every time has been wonderful.
 The food is high quality, the service excellent and the atmosphere just perfect for that special occasion.
 When in Edinburgh, ‘The Kitchin’ is a must!

 Recommended by Melanie from Two Plus Dogs.

 352 Castlehill, Edinburgh EH1 2NF

-The Witchery specializes in refined traditional Scottish fare, from lamb Wellington to haggis.
+The Witchery, one of the best restaurants in Edinburgh Scotland, specializes in refined traditional Scottish fare, from lamb Wellington to haggis.
 Their wine list is extremely refined and impressive—a point of pride for them.
 Everything is done in five star dining style, even the more humble dishes (you’ll never have a nicer wood pigeon)!